Editors' Page: 2015 Ford Flex

 Whether you're more interested in ride or handling, the Ford Flex is one of the best-driving 3-row vehicles you can buy.
-In our full review of the 2014 Ford Flex we commented that it "manages to feel maneuverable and responsive despite its wide body and long wheelbase.
-Through tight turns, especially, it shows good poise, and its smooth ride and quiet interior help make for a pleasant driving experience.
-Sway and body roll are minimal thanks to taut suspension, big wheel and tire packages and the Flex's low-to-the-ground stance.
-Electric power steering often comes up short on feel, but this system works well."
+In our full review of the 2015 Ford Flex we commented that it "manages to feel maneuverable and responsive, even in tight situations.
+The Flex demonstrates impressive poise in sharp turns, remaining relatively flat when cornering but delivering somewhat numb feedback through its electric-assist power steering.
+Sway and body roll are kept to a minimum, and ride comfort is above par for this class."

 When you get right down to it, the Flex rides on its style and design.
 The "station wagon of tomorrow" exterior and distinctly modern interior environment strike a careful balance between functional family-hauler and edgy hipster-box.
 Available highlights include a massive, four-panel Vista skylight up top and an actual refrigerator between the second-row captain's chairs.

-The 2014 Ford Flex starts around $32,000 and offers enough upgrades to stretch all the way into the $50,000 range.
-Build and price your own Flex to see how much yours would cost.
+The 2015 Ford Flex starts just under $30,000 and offers enough upgrades to stretch all the way into the $53,000 range.
+Build and price your own 2015 Ford Flex to see how much yours would cost.

 More Midsize SUVs

 The Ford Flex is a staff favorite, but that doesn't mean it's the best choice for everyone.
-Check out all your midsize SUV options for 2014.
+Check out our Midsize SUV Buyer's Guide to learn all about your midsize SUV options.